-November is the month where House Stark of Game of Thrones are finally right.
+November is the month where House Stark of Game of Thrones is finally right.
 Winter is no longer coming, winter is here.

 Always starting on the same day of the week as March, and always ending on the same day of the week as August, November is the only month never mentioned in any of Shakespeare’s works.

-But for us the only slaughtering taking place is that of the cake on November 26th, Cake Day.
-But November holds so much more than just Cake Day, let’s dive straight in with…
+But for us, the only slaughtering taking place is that of the cake on November 26th, Cake Day.

 1st November – Author’s Day.